Tenant repair costs

 13 32 20

-You can also contact your local Tenancy Advice and Advocacy Service with questions.
+You can also contact your local Tenants Advice and Advocacy Service with questions.

 Aboriginal tenants can find further information on their rights through the NSW Aboriginal Tenants Advice Service.